msamsami/fastapi-maintenance/docs/help.md

 - Write examples or tutorials
 - Add tests

-See the [Contributing](./contributing.md) guide for more information.
+If you want to contribute to the project, please see the [Contributing](./contributing.md) guide for more information.

 ### Report Issues